 So, I'm satisfied that the 2009 Report is a reminder that the Principles apply and it gives an indication of the kinds of things a SIPP operator might do to ensure it is treating its customers fairly and produce the outcomes envisaged by the Principles.
-The Report set out the regulator's expectations of what SIPP operators should be doing and therefore indicates what I consider amounts to good industry practice at the relevant time.
+The Report set out the regulator's expectations of what SIPP operators should be doing, and indeed what many SIPP operators were already doing, and therefore indicates what I consider amounts to good industry practice at the relevant time.
 So I'm satisfied it's relevant and therefore appropriate to take it into account.